jghoman/awesome-apache-airflow/README.md

 - [The Airflow Podcast](https://soundcloud.com/the-airflow-podcast) - A semiregular podcast discussing all things Airflow.
 - [Maxime Beauchemin](https://medium.com/@maximebeauchemin) - Maxime's blog on medium that gives insight into the philosophy behind Apache Airflow.
 - [Robert Chang](https://medium.com/@rchang) - Blog posts about data engineering with Apache Airflow, explains why and has examples in code.
+- [Airflow 2.0: DAG Authoring Redesigned](https://www.polidea.com/blog/airflow-2-0-dag-authoring-redesigned/) - blogpost about new ways of writing DAGs in Airflow 2.0

 ## Slide deck presentations and online videos
 - [Advanced Data Engineering Patterns with Apache Airflow](https://www.youtube.com/watch?v=23_1WlxGGM4) - Video of [Maxime Beauchemin](https://medium.com/@maximebeauchemin)'s talk that briefly introduces Airflow and then goes into more advanced use cases, including self-servive SQL queries, building A/B testing metrics frameworks and machine learning feature extraction all via Airflow.
 The slides are available separately [here](https://prezi.com/p/adxlaplcwzho/advanced-data-engineering-patterns-with-apache-airflow/).